buck-co/save-async/README.md

 ### DataManager API

-Currently done!
+Still WIP!
 More documentation will go here once the dust settles.

 ### Asynchronous Saving and Loading

-Works with EasySave currently.
-JSONUtility support is in progress.
+Async methods are working, but JSON writing is still not great.
+In progress!

 ### Data Migrations

-Still in progress.
+Not yet started, but planned!